 Lola Rogers is a full-time freelance translator living in Seattle.
 She has translated literary and speculative fiction, historical novels, comic novels and crime novels, and contributed translations of fiction, non-fiction, and poetry to a variety of journals and anthologies.

-Lola’s translations include works by Pasi Ilmari Jääskeläinen, Johanna Sinisalo, and Sofi Oksanen.
-Her translation of Oksanen’s novel When the Doves Disappeared was a nominee for the Oxford-Weidenfeld Translation Prize.
+Lola’s translations include works by Rosa Liksom, Pasi Ilmari Jääskeläinen, Johanna Sinisalo, and Sofi Oksanen.
+Her translation of Oksanen’s novel When the Doves Disappeared was a nominee for the 2016 Oxford-Weidenfeld Translation Prize, and Sinisalo’s The Core of the Sun won the 2017 Prometheus Award.

 Photo by Andrea Walker